-This policy explains how we, Collinson plc, collect and handle your information.
+This policy explains how we, E Collinson & Company Ltd, collect and handle your information.
 Throughout this policy we’ll be referring to your information as ‘personal data’.
 For example, this may include information collected either through our websites, as part of a sales transaction, during telephone calls, in emails, through show enquiries or via other means.

 It’s important that you understand your rights when it comes to protecting your data.
 See ‘What are your rights?’ for more information.

 For all Collinson services, the data controller that’s responsible for your privacy is E Collinson & Company Ltd. If you have any questions about how we protect your privacy, email firstname.lastname@example.org and we’ll get back to you as quickly as possible.